Madeleine Rolland: Biography

-Passionate about India and mastering the English language, it was Madeleine who made it possible for her brother, Romain, to come into contact with Rabindranath Tagore and Mahatma Gandhi.
-In addition, she had a rich epistolary correspondence with Madeleine Slade.
+Rolland's language skills made it possible for her brother, Romain, to correspond with Rabindranath Tagore and Mahatma Gandhi.
+She was also a regular correspondent with Madeleine Slade.

 She spent the Occupation in Dijon, with Yvonne Paquet.
 At the Liberation, the two women led a section of the Union des femmes françaises (renamed, Femmes solidaires).

 Madeleine Rolland died in Créteil, April 1, 1960.